-Cost of TV Licence set to increase – but here’s how to avoid paying
+Cost of TV Licence increases again – but here’s how to avoid paying

 The prices are rising, but we've got a whole host of ways to dodge the hike – and even avoid paying altogether.

-The cost of a colour TV Licence is set to rise for the second year in a row, increasing to £150.50 per year.
+The cost of a colour TV Licence is set to rise yet again, increasing to £154.50 per year.

 However, thousands of people could legally get out of paying the increased rate if they know what to do.

-Around 300,000 people’s licences expire on 31 March, but if you renew your licence for another year before that date, you'll pay the current price rather than the increased one for the next 12 months.
+Around 300,000 people’s licences expired on 31st March, but if you renew your licence now, you'll end up paying the increased rate.